-Try to brainstorm your normal stress triggers at a time that you’re not currently stressed (I know, no one wants to think about being stressed when you aren’t stressed, but just trust me) and then use those to weed out your problems.
+Brainstorm your normal stress triggers at a time that you’re not already stressed.
+Then use those to weed out your problems.
 For me, lack of time to myself, sleep, and hunger are my main triggers for stress.

 Drop all non-essentials.

 The fact that you are losing patience is not the fault of your children.
 We all know that.

 Chances are you are stressed and overwhelmed and trying to do more than you need to.
 By dropping all non-essentials in your day, you are able to relax a little more, pay more attention to your kids, and be a better mom all together.